seedstack/website/content/guides/deploy/configuration/props.md

 # Props files content

-You can use [sections](#!/seed-doc/core/configuration#sections) to help you write smaller props files.
+You can use sections to help you write smaller props files.
 A section is a brackets-enclosed key name on its own line.
 Every line after it will be prefixed with the section name.
 To revert back to the global section (without prefix) use the empty section `[]` syntax.

-Another useful of props files are [macros](#!/seed-doc/core/configuration#macros).
-Macro are `${}` enclosed key names which are replaced by the corresponding value if found anywhere in the unified configuration (even if in another file of another classpath location).
+Another trick of props files is that you can use macros.
+Macros are `${}` enclosed key names which are replaced by the corresponding value if found anywhere in the unified configuration (even if in another file of another classpath location).
 The macros can be used to externalize only a part of a value to another key/value pair located elsewhere.

 # System properties